TWTimChen/JHU-IntroML/lab1/README.md

-# Project Title: Toolkit for Course EN.605.649.01 - Intro to Machine Learning
+# ML Toolkit

-A brief description about your project can be placed here, providing context to users or developers who come across your repository.
+A toolkit for the crouse for Course EN.605.649.01 - Intro to Machine Learning.

 ## Table of Contents